-- Support legislation that would generate new revenue for transit projects and operating costs. - Oppose legislation that would reduce direct funding to transit agencies. - Support legislation to extend existing Transportation Development Act (TDA) statutory relief through Fiscal Year 2025. - Collaborate with the California Transit Association and other California transit agencies on reviewing existing metrics for the qualification and distribution of TDA revenues to pursue future legislation to reform TDA law more holistically beyond the current statutory relief. - Oppose legislation that would expand the use of TDA funds to non-transit purposes not currently covered by statute. - Support legislation that would eliminate the requirement or need of transit agencies to have a fare box recovery and replace with state and/or federal funding which would clearly permit public transit to be free to all users. - Support legislation which increases funding systems for public transit operations and development, while at the same time reducing regional vehicles miles traveled. - Support legislation that would help offset the impact on transit budgets caused by increases in fuel and energy costs. - In partnership with interested cities, seek funding dedicated to grade-separation projects. - Support legislation to exempt transit agencies from state sales tax. - Support favorable programmatic guidelines for Cap and Trade Program-related funding sources, and seek awards under all relevant programs. - Support member agency applications for all relevant programs funded by Cap and Trade auctions. - Oppose attempts to legislate local fare programs or to remove fare setting decisions from transit agencies. - Seek subsidies for specialized fare programs supported by the MTS Board of Directors. - Seek funding to continue Youth Opportunity Passes in San Diego beyond the pilot period. - Support legislation that incentivizes increased transit ridership. - Seek opportunities to provide more maritime transit services. - Seek funding or policies that would facilitate better utilization of the San Diego waterways as a viable transportation option. - Seek opportunities for funding or policies to help improve system infrastructure as a means to increase the safety of transit riders. - Seek subsidies for the operation of public restrooms at transit stations. - Support favorable electric rate setting to incentivize deployment of zero emission bus technology.
+Local (L) State (S) Federal (F) Subject Area Transit Funding S, F 1.
+Support legislation that would generate new revenue for transit projects and operating costs.
+F 2.
+Support legislation that would generate an increase in appropriation levels for existing transit funding programs.
+S, F 3.
+Oppose legislation that would reduce direct funding to transit agencies.
+S 4.
+Collaborate with the California Transit Transformation Task Force via the California Transit Association on reviewing existing metrics for the qualification and distribution of Transportation Development Act (TDA) revenues.
+S 5.
+Oppose legislation that would expand the use of TDA funds to non-transit purposes not currently covered by statute.
+S, F 6.
+Support legislation that would eliminate the requirement or need of transit agencies to have a farebox recovery and replace with state and/or federal funding, providing a sustainable mechanism to allow for free public transit.
+S, F 7.
+Support legislation that incentivizes increased transit ridership.
+S, F 8.
+Support legislation that would help offset the impact on transit budgets caused by increases in fuel and energy costs.
+S 9.
+Support favorable electric rate setting to incentivize deployment of zero emission bus technology.
+S, F 10.
+Seek funding to offset the costs associated with implementation and deployment of zero emission bus technologies.
+F 11.
+Support legislation to bring funding to railroad corridors and seek funding for railroad bridge and infrastructure rehabilitation.
+S, F 12.
+In partnership with interested cities, seek funding dedicated to grade-separation projects.
+S 13.
+Support legislation to exempt transit agencies from state sales tax.
+S 14.
+Support favorable programmatic guidelines for Cap and Trade Program-related funding sources, and seek awards under all relevant programs.
+Support member agency applications for all relevant programs funded by Cap and Trade auctions.
+S 15.
+Oppose attempts to legislate local fare programs or to remove fare setting decisions from transit agencies.
+L, S, F 16.
+Seek subsidies for specialized fare programs supported by the MTS Board of Directors.
+L, S, F 17.
+Support the San Diego Association of Governments in seeking funding to continue Youth Opportunity Passes in San Diego.
+S, F 18.
+Seek funding or policies that would facilitate better utilization of the San Diego waterways as a viable transportation option.